nagarakesh4/Continuous-Delivery-with-Node-Docker-and-Heroku/README.md

 # symmetrical-octo-train
 # redesigned-docker

-There is a buddy build running for this repo, commits to this repo will trigger the app.buddy build.
+This is a sample nodejs app which implements Continuous Delivery (CD).

-## CI Build
+## CD Build

 ### build to push docker image to docker hub
 ### build to update heroku app (beta)